Board of Education

 Cherokee, NC 28719

 Mrs. Cooper is a successful business woman from the Cherokee area.
 She has been an active volunteer at Smokey Mountain Elementary School for more than eight years; she has been PTO president, served on the Superintendent’s Community Council, the School Improvement Team and various committees.
 Mrs. Cooper was appointed to the Jackson County Board of Education by a majority vote on October 29, 2010 to take office on November 1st.
 She filled the unexpired term of Mark Brooks whose resignation became effective October 31, 2010.
-Mrs. Cooper was elected to represent District 1 in May 2012.
-She was elected vice-chair for a two-year term beginning July 2018.
+Mrs. Cooper was elected to a four-year term July 2012, 2016, and 2020.
+Her current term expires in 2024.
+She was elected vice-chair for a two-year term beginning July 2018 and re-elected vice chair beginning July 2020.

 Mrs. Margaret McRae